 Five steps.
 One direction.
 No shortcuts.

 Step 1 — Eliminate consumer debt.
 Before anything else, stop the leaks.
-Every dollar going toward credit cards and car loans is a dollar that can't compound for your future.
-Pilots who reject consumer debt consistently build more wealth than those who try to manage the interest-rate arbitrage.
+Every dollar going to credit cards and car loans is a dollar that can't compound for your future.
+Pilots who reject consumer debt consistently build more wealth than those who try to arbitrage it.

 Step 3 — Save for college.
 Fund your children's education intentionally — without borrowing and without compromising your retirement.